Viscosity solutions approach to finite-horizon continuous-time Markov decision process: Introduction

 The rest of our paper is organized as follows.
-In Section 2, we state the concept of delay-dependent control and the optimality problem that we are concerned with.
+In Section 2, we state the concept of delay-dependent controls and the optimality problems of CTMDPs, and further introduced the main assumptions of this article.
 For the convenience, the optimality problem is reformulated on the canonical path space.
-In Section 3, we prove the existence of the optimal delay-dependent control of our model.
-In Section 4, we prove the continuity of the value function and establish the dynamic programming principle.
-Then we show that the value function is a unique viscosity solution of certain HJB equation.
+In Section 3, by developing the compactification method within the framework of MDPs, we prove the existence of the optimal delay-dependent controls.
+In Section 4, we study the HJB equation derived from the dynamic programming principle through the viscosity solution approach.
+In order to prove the existence and uniqueness of viscosity solution, we also prove the comparison principle under the framework of MDPs.
+Invoking the corresponding results on the optimal control problem over Markovian control policies, we further show that there must exist an optimal Markovian control policy for the control problem over the class of delay-dependent control policies.